ceticamarco/zfetch/README.md

 want.

 ## Usage
-In its most basic form, you can just invoke the program without any additional parameter and it will run with all option enabled, that is:
+In its simplest form, you can just invoke the program without any additional parameter and it will run with all options enabled, that is:

 ![](imgs/ex1.png)